 After several meetings and brainstorming sessions, developed “Decision Tree” with associated cost and monetary benefits.
 A data table is given below:

 Cost of Complete Deployment for Enterprise Project Management was $ 700K.
 A 65 % probability to save (benefit) $2 M in case of successful deployment and meeting objectives.
 35% probability of losses.
 The losses that would be $200k in case of delays, resistance from the stakeholder for change and interruptions because of low productivity.

 More risk-averse approach to deploying and implement the software for megaproject only i.e. Partial Deployment.
 Cost of Partial Deployment was $350K.
 Probability of success was 70% with cost-saving of $ 1 M while the probability of failure was 30% with a loss of $ 100k.

 2 -way sensitivity 3-D graph shows a combination of two (2) inputs and the corresponding output.
 Choose two inputs to display corresponding output values i.e. Expected Values.

 Strategy Region Graph is used to portray the best decision for the combination of the two inputs.
 Diamond Shaped icon is used to display the corresponding combination.
 It provides headway to choose option precisely based on data.

 Big Picture portrays Decision Tree in a dynamic way.
 Eye-catching graphics help to visually illustrate the various components of the complex Decision Tree.
 It helps to present an idea to the management in an interactive way.
 Below given Big Pictures are showing the complete Decision Tree in fragments.
-It provides a framework to analyze various options critically.
+It provides a framework to analyze various options critically for digital risk management.

 After presenting data in a structured and graphical way, the Board approved the project with one condition.
 The condition was to implement the project in phases: